sergeyzolotukhin/learn-java-gradle/docs/aws/VPC.md

 Security groups and NACLs act as virtual firewalls.
 * security groups - A security group acts as a virtual [firewall for EC2 instances] to control the inbound and outbound traffic based on some defined rules.
     It ensures [instance-level security].
-* NACL Network Access Control List
+* NACL Network Access Control List - NACL stands for Network Access Control List, and it [controls the traffic to or from a subnet] according to some defined rules

 #### Question
 Route 53 ?